Lawand-A/iptv/README.md

 ![Project Image](image.png)

 ## Mobile Devices
-- For Android you can install a Webview version of the project (StreamHub APK HERE)[https://github.com/Lawand-A/iptv/releases/download/App/app-release.ap].
+- For Android, you can install a WebView version of the project ([StreamHub APK HERE](https://github.com)).
 - There is no app version for IOS devices; however you still can install the project as PWA on IOS and enjoy it.

 ## Main views